 The main body of the shrug is made with an open v-stitch.
-It is super easy to get a nice rhythm going and the body works up quickly.
 The armholes are lined with two rows of scs in a contrasting color.

-Instead of crocheting the ribbing as a separate piece and then sewing on in the end, you join it to the body as you go, which leaves less room for error in trying sew a long strip to the body.
+Instead of crocheting the ribbing as a separate piece and then sewing on in the end, you join it to the body as you go.

 Chain 88 (multiples of 3+1) turn.

 Row 1: dc in 4 ch from hook (ch counts as dc), *skip 2 chs, (dc, ch 1, dc) in next ch; *Repeat across, turn.

 Row 2: ch 3, dc in ch 1 sp, *(dc, ch 1, dc) in each ch 1 sp; * Repeat across, turn.

 Row 3-38: repeat Row 2.